TheWalkers/listmatch/details.md

 Sadly, we can't use a unique salt for every value when list-matching, because the whole goal here is that the same input always hashes to the same output, so that we can match up the identical values in the lists.
 You *can* still use a single key/salt for the whole list.
 Then, at least, attackers can't use a precomputed list of guesses (a rainbow table) to speed up their search.
 It also lets you, say, email the hashes and SMS someone the key, and hope no attacker obtains both.

 But the *recipient* who has both the hashes and the key could still brute-force efficiently at the high hash rates GPUs allow.
-This seems like a problem, since usually the premise of list matching is 'we aren't sending them the list'.
-If the partner were malicious, or if the key and hashes were both compromised in a breach, it wouldn't be hard to brute-force a lot of those keyed hashes back into raw data.
+This seems like a problem, since usually the premise of list matching is 'we aren't sending our partner the list'.
+If the partner wanted to recover emails, or if the key and hashes were both compromised in a breach, a brute-force attack could still quickly reveal most of your raw data.

 **Exchanging slow hashes directly.** There are functions *designed* to run slowly, often used to hash passwords to make brute-forcing slower.
 PBKDF2, bcrypt, scrypt, and Argon2 are examples.
 They're usually used in combination with salting to make it much harder for brute-forcers to take much advantage of a dumped password database.
 They just make the process slower for *everyone*, since it's usually fine if it takes, say, a tenth of a second to check a user's password when they log in.

 I think slow hashes aren't quite as great a fit for list-matching.
 First, a slowdown factor (work factor) that's good for passwords is painfully slow for list-matching.
 You check passwords one at a time, so a 0.1 second delay is no big deal.
 But when list-matching you may hash, say, ten million rows at once, so at 0.1 second/hash you'd need more than a CPU-week's worth of hashing power.
 So you either have to make hashing your list a very compute-intensive operation or (more likely) lower the work factor.
 Second, with a slowed-down hash the end result will *still* be easier to brute-force than a password database: you don't have per-item salts to further multiply the work required to brute-force, and many email addresses are easier to guess than passwords.

-Slowing the hash somewhat (say, to 1ms not 100ms) could slightly slow brute-forcing for someone that got both the hash and the key, and the cost could be bearable for some (each million items would take about 17 CPU-minutes).
-However, it's still pretty annoying to legitimate users with larger lists, and it only somewhat helps with the brute-forcing problem here; it's nothing near as helpful as it is for password hashing.
+Slowing the hash somewhat (say, to 1ms not 100ms) would somewhat slow brute-forcing for someone that got both the hash and the key, and the cost could be bearable for some (each million items would take about 17 CPU-minutes).
+However, it's still pretty annoying to legitimate users with larger lists, and it's far less effective here than it is for password hashing.
 Given a good third-party matching setup I'd argue slowed-down hashing is no longer the right tradeoff.

 Data handling benefits